20th Fighter Squadron: 20th Fighter Squadron

 Training at George ended on 5 June 1992 as part of the drawdown of the 35th Fighter Wing.
 George AFB was designated to be closed under BRAC '91, and the base was officially decommissioned in December 1992.
-The 20th was inactivated, and the training was reassigned to the 9th Fighter Squadron, 49th Operations Group at Holloman AFB, New Mexico.
+The 20th was inactivated, and the training was reassigned to the 9th Fighter Squadron, 49th Operations Group at Holloman Air Force Base, New Mexico.
 At the time of the transfer, the Luftwaffe owned seven of the F-4Fs, and the 20th owned 17 F-4Es.

 On 1 July 1993, the 20th was reactivated with the 9th and was reassigned to fly the Lockheed F-117 Nighthawk stealth fighter when it arrived at Holloman.
 By this time the 20th was flying German F-4E/ICF and F-4F/ICE (Improved Combat Efficiency) Phantom IIs with upgraded radar and other avionics.
 In the 1990s, the 20th Fighter Squadron also hosted the German Air Force Weapons School, and the leadership consisted of both a US and German Lieutenant Colonel.
 The Luftwaffe began to operate former East German MiG-29s, and several of these aircraft from JG 73 were flown to New Mexico to train with the F-4Fs of the 20th.
 The F-4Es were removed from training and sent to Germany in 1997.

 By the early 2000s, the German Air Force was phasing out the Phantoms in favor of the Panavia Tornado IDS and Eurofighter Typhoon interceptors.
 In its final year, the squadron was composed of just 13 US military officers, who brought their prior collective experience in the F-15C, F-16 and F-4 to the German students arriving from pilot training for tactical training in the F-4F.
 The F-4F/ICEs were retired and the program at Holloman was officially ended on 20 December 2004 and its aircraft were transferred to the Aerospace Maintenance and Regeneration Center.
 The first arrival, 72-1118, was delivered by Col. Kevin Zeeck on 18 November.
 The second, 72-1218, arrived at the base two days later.
 The remaining 14 F-4s arrived at AMARC by the second week of January 2005 in 4 further waves.